HeewonGitHub/CellGNEA/README_CellGNEA.md

 This repository contains the toy dataset and R code used in the analyses for the paper:

-**"Inferring Cell Line-Specific Gene Network Enrichment Patterns Along Continuous Phenotypes"**
+**"CellGNEA: Cell Line–Specific Gene Network Enrichment Analysis for Interpreting Continuous Phenotypes"**

 ---